course | number | instructor | level | time |

 Cross-listing: Statistics 501a-506a

-Instructor: Mr. Joseph Chang and faculty from
+Instructor: Mr. Joseph Chang and faculty from other departments.

 Time: Tues, Thurs 1:00 pm - 2:15 pm